-Teacher Grants
+Educator Grants

-Thanks to our generous donors, dozens of teachers across the district each year can bring their best ideas to life.
+Thanks to our generous donors, dozens of educators across the district each year can bring their best ideas to life.
 Your support puts essential tools and resources directly into the hands of educators—helping them spark curiosity, inspire learning, and create unforgettable moments for their students.

 Your support today will put essential tools into the hands of teachers!